Parnassus plays: Identifying allusions

 The question of whether or not the characters are meant to represent actual persons, and if so to what extent, has been much discussed.
 Much of the speculation centering around the London literary scene.
-However, sustained reference to the London scene, is not a part of the first play, but enters into the trilogy only for the second and third parts.
+However, sustained reference to the London scene, is not a part of the first play, but enters into the trilogy only in the second and third parts.
 It is thought that by the time the final part was written the author may have more or less identified Ingenioso with Nashe, though the character was not originally conceived with this intention.
 Ingenioso does speak in praise of Nashe, who died in 1601.
 The author of the plays was evidently very familiar with Nashe's works, and all three parts are full of reminiscences of Nashe's writings.
 In the third play Ingenioso announces that he is in trouble for the plays he has written, and he exits saying, "now I am bound for the Ile of doggs … Fare well."
 A notorious dramatic satire titled The Isle of Dogs, written by Nashe and Ben Jonson, and performed in 1597, was considered so slanderous that the Privy Council gave in to pressure from the City government and demanded theatrical performances be stopped and that London's playhouses be torn down.

 It is thought that the two students, Studioso and Philomusus are in part portrayals of Shakespeare and Thomas Kyd.
 Of course Shakespeare never attended university, but for the students there might be some satiric pleasure in imagining such a character attempting Cambridge, meeting failure, and in the end being forced to return to the country life from whence he came, as occurs in the plays.

 It is thought that "Furor Poeticus" represents John Marston, and "Luxurio" represents Gabriel Harvey.

 The courtier Gullio is not only a character in the play but is used to satirize Shakespeare's patron the Earl of Southampton, who also attended St. John's.
 Southampton would not have attended the performance in 1601, he was at the time under sentence of death for his part in the Essex conspiracy.

-The printer Danter, who appears in the third play, is based on a real printer named John Danter, who is noted for printing the piratical first quarto of Romeo and Juliet, as well as other plays and texts.
+The printer Danter, who appears in the third play, is based on actual person, a printer named John Danter, who is noted for printing the piratical first quarto of Romeo and Juliet, as well as other plays and texts.

 The college recorder, Francis Brackyn was an actual person, who is harshly satirized in The Return from Parnassus: Or the Scourge of Simony as the character "Recorder".
-Brackyn had been ridiculed in another university play, Club Rules, and would be yet again as the title character in Ignoramus.
+Brackyn had been ridiculed in another university play, Club Rules, and would be yet again as the title character in George Ruggle's 1615 academic play Ignoramus.